 Create open lines of communication: What works for one child may not work for another, so it is important to familiarize teachers with some strategies that work best for your child.
 How do they most successfully transition?
 What are some highly preferred reinforcers that motivate your child?
 What methods have been used to successfully combat challenging behavior in the past?
 A simple way to do this is to send an email introducing yourself and your child before the first day of school.
 It may also be helpful to provide a written document detailing the most important information.

 Keep structure outside of the school day: Set expectations for your child that mirror those they experience throughout the school day.
 Create a schedule that your child can follow once they get home from school.
 This schedule can include things like free time, homework, chores, dinner, and bedtime routine.
-Structure creates consistency that can help eliminate challenging behaviors and anxiety surrounding the transition from school schedule to home life.
+Structure creates consistency that can help easing the transition back to school by eliminating challenging behaviors and anxiety surrounding the sudden change from school schedule to home life.

 A few basic tips for educators